Back to blog

 Free tier50 test emails/monthUnlimited (open source)

 Mailtrap's free tier is enough for individual developers testing a few flows.
-Teams or high-volume testing will hit the limit quickly.
+Teams or high-volume testing will hit the 50-email limit quickly.
+MailHog has no limits at all — it's open source and runs locally.

 SMTP configuration